arianitu/postgres-statefulset/config/README.md

 We base initial development such as this offline.

 You need to develop on docker.
-ITCSA uses Ubuntu 20.04. https://docs.docker.com/engine/install/ubuntu/
+ITCSA uses Ubuntu 20.04.

+Get Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/

 Remember to `sudo usermod -aG docker $USER && newgrp docker` after install is complete.